×

 Transparency

-It would be silly for me to sit here writing this and act like all agencies are created equal.
-Let’s be realistic, some agencies thrive on a lack of transparency to avoid being held accountable for their work.
+It would be silly for us to act like all agencies are created equal.
+Let’s be realistic, some agencies thrive on a lack of transparency in order to avoid being held accountable for their work.
 Choosing the wrong hotel marketing agency can waste a lot of time and money.
-Make sure that if you choose to partner with an agency that they commit to providing you full reporting, screenshots, detailed strategy and access to your point of contact at all times.
+Make sure that, if you choose to partner with an agency, they commit to providing you full reporting, account management, detailed strategy, and access to your point of contact at all times.
 We often encounter hotel brands that are sour on digital marketing agencies due to a negative past experience.
-This does happen, however the right agency can take your brand (and revenue) to the next level.
+This does happen, however, the right agency can take your brand (and revenue) to the next level.

 Inside Culture/Brand Knowledge